ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/planners_plugins/smac/smac_hybrid/configuring_smac_hybrid.md

 Type: `string` Default: `"DEFAULT"`

 :   Goal heading mode enum string to plan goal with multiple orientation.
-Options are "DEFAULT", "BIDIRECTIONAL" and "ALL_DIRECTION".
+Options are `"DEFAULT"`, `"BIDIRECTIONAL"` and `"ALL_DIRECTION"`.
 With default mode, the planner will plan the goal with the orientation of the goal pose as was sent by the user.
-With the "BIDIRECTIONAL" mode, the planner will plan the goal with the orientation of the goal pose and with orientation 180 degree offset from the goal pose orientation.
-For "ALL_DIRECTION" mode, the planner will plan the goal with the orientation of the goal pose and all the possible orientation based on the angle quantization bins.
-For both the "BIDIRECTIONAL" and "ALL_DIRECTION" mode, the planner returns the path with the minimum cost.
+With the `"BIDIRECTIONAL"` mode, the planner will plan the goal with the orientation of the goal pose and with orientation 180 degree offset from the goal pose orientation.
+For `"ALL_DIRECTION"` mode, the planner will plan the goal with the orientation of the goal pose and all the possible orientation based on the angle quantization bins.
+For both the `"BIDIRECTIONAL"` and `"ALL_DIRECTION"` mode, the planner returns the path with the minimum cost.

 ### **`<name>.coarse_search_resolution`**

 Type: `int` Default: `4`

 :   Number of goal heading bins to skip during the coarse search phase of analytic expansion goal-finding.
 When a goal is found, a fine search is performed to determine the exact path during full-resolution.
-This parameter is only used when the goal heading mode is set to "ALL_DIRECTION" and It helps to reduce search time of analytic expansions.
+This parameter is only used when the goal heading mode is set to `"ALL_DIRECTION"` and It helps to reduce search time of analytic expansions.

 ### **`allow_parameter_qos_overrides`**